Post updated: 22nd August 2023

 Your site is vulnerable to hacking

-You may feel like your site is safe and will not be a target for hackers because as it doesn’t contain sensitive information, but hacks can happen for any of the following reasons:
+You may feel your site is safe, perhaps because you’re a small business or your site doesn’t hold sensitive information.
+Still, hacks can and do happen for any of the following reasons:

 - To spread malware